 Why do the deep hip external rotators hurt during squats, running and sleeping?

-Overloaded deep hip external rotators cause pain when they are stretched (eg. sitting) and/or generating force (eg. squats, walking upstairs).
+Overloaded deep hip external rotators cause pain when they are stretched (eg. sitting) or generating force (eg. squats, walking upstairs), or both.

 Combining stretch and activation is usually the most provocative for deep hip rotators.